Six defining principles inform the practice of naturopathic medicine:

 Educating and supporting patients on personal health management is an important role of an ND.
 Naturopathic physicians empower patients to take responsibility for their own health.
 NDs also acknowledge the therapeutic value inherent in the doctor-patient relationship.

-5Treat the Whole Person
+5Treat the Whole Person (Tolle totum)

 This is a holistic concept that recognizes the body as an integrated whole.
 Naturopathic doctors treat the patient, not the disease.
 A naturopathic assessment addresses the nutritional status, lifestyle, family history, physical, mental, emotional, genetic, environmental and social factors in a person’s life.